aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-image-hyperlinks-excel-aspose-cells-java/_index.md

 ---
-title: "How to Add Image Hyperlinks in Excel Using Aspose.Cells for Java"
+title: "How to Add Hyperlink to Images in Excel Using Aspose.Cells for Java"
-description: "Learn how to transform static images into clickable hyperlinks in Excel with Aspose.Cells for Java, enhancing your spreadsheets' interactivity."
+description: "Learn how to add hyperlink to images in Excel with Aspose.Cells for Java, turning static pictures into interactive links for richer spreadsheets."
-date: "2025-04-08"
+date: "2025-12-10"
 weight: 1
 url: "/java/advanced-features/add-image-hyperlinks-excel-aspose-cells-java/"
 keywords:
 - image hyperlinks in Excel
 - Aspose.Cells for Java
 - interactive Excel spreadsheets
 ---

 {{< blocks/products/pf/main-wrap-class >}}